ansible/ansible-builder/docs/porting_guides/porting_guide_v3.1.rst

 Builder will *expect* the requirements file to be in this format, but it makes two exceptions:

 #.
 Comments (lines beginning with ``#``) are ignored.
 #.
-Any line from the requirements file that is not compliant with PEP508 causes a warning to be omitted, and
+Any line from the requirements file that is not compliant with PEP508 causes a warning to be emitted and
-   the line is passed through to ``pip`` unmodified.
-It is recommended to *not* depend on this behavior as we cannot guarantee that these lines will not cause issues later during the dependency installation process.
+   the line passed through to ``pip`` unmodified.
+It is not recommended to depend on this behavior, as we it can change suddenly between ``pip`` releases, and can cause other problems with dependency resolution.

-The passthrough of lines not following PEP508 may cause issues that may not have been present with version 3.0 since many of these lines were simply ignored and not passed to ``pip`` with that version.
+The passthrough of non-PEP508 compliant lines may expose issues that were hidden by the, version 3.0 dependency sanitizer, which often silently ignored and removed them.

 Dependency Sanitization
 -----------------------

-Dependency sanitization (the combining of duplicate dependencies into a single dependency entry) is no longer performed.
+Dependency sanitization (the combining of duplicate dependencies into a single dependency entry) is no longer performed by ``ansible-builder``.

 .. note::